 - The goal of the League is to ensure fair play and fun for all participants.
-Abusive tactics, such as hunt deleting or building excessive walls near settlements, gold mines, or wonders, are not permitted.
-Using Kronos's Time Shift and Poseidon's Lure on the map King of the Hill is also prohibited.
+Abusive tactics, such as hunt deleting or building excessive wall segments (e.g. 1x1 wall pieces spam) near settlements, gold mines, or wonders, are not permitted.
+Using Kronos's Time Shift and Poseidon's Lure on the map King of the Hill, in order to control the vault, is also prohibited.

 9: League Operation

 - All games are to be played during the appropriate week.
 In exceptional cases, and with the approval of the League Staff, games can be moved into a later play-week but have to be played as soon as possible.
 Playing matches in advance is not permitted.

 - If a Clan does not appear for a scheduled game (delay for more than 20 minutes will be regarded as absence) or only with an insufficient number of players, the match is to be rescheduled for a later date.
 The offending Clan will receive a "Miss" in the standings, and will be penalized with (-1) points.
 If the Clan does not appear at the rescheduled date, they will receive a second Miss (another -1) and the games will be counted as administrative wins for the respective opponent.

 - In resolving a dispute about the scheduled time or date of a match, only entries in the official forums or personal messages sent to the League Staff will be considered.
 Evidence of external communication (meaning any communication between Clans occurring outside of the official Forums) is not relevant and will not be considered by the League Staff.

 - At the end of the Season, any Matches that have not been played will be decided by the League Staff.
 In the interest of fair play, result arrangements (without playing) between Clans are not permitted.